AnonymousUserII/fft-viewer/README.md

 ## Using
-This application will either take the input from your computer's default microphone or take in a WAV file (with the aforementioned restrictions).
+This application will either take the input from your computer's default microphone or take in a 16-bit WAV file.

 To use the microphone, pass in no arguments, i.e.
 ```sh